vSzemkel/CppStuff/interviews/questions.md

 - is there any difference between using it with std::vector ans std::set?

 ### Describe Heap datastructure
+- what is the cost of initializing the heap datastructure

 ### Why there exists a specification of std::vector<bool>
 - what is special in using it